 My research and my teaching inform one another.
 Some of my best ideas have come from classroom discussions with students, and I often enjoy testing ideas and arguments from my ongoing research agenda on students.
-I’ve taught the following courses as the primary instructor:
+I have taught the following courses as the primary instructor:

 Freie Universität Berlin